meierpatrick/patrickdevelopes/README.md

 ● Style sheet languages: CSS, Sass, Less

-● Jamstack: Prismic, Contentful, ButterCMS
+● Jamstack: Prismic, Contentful, ButterCMS and more

 ● Hosting: GitHub, Gitlab, BitBucket, Netlify and more